 Financial aid options

 Students in the Bluffton dietetics internship are not eligible for federal loans, but students with existing federal loans are eligible for deferment while enrolled in the ISPP internship.
 Private loan funding is available through Education First Credit, Sallie Mae and Sun Trust, and may be available through other lenders.
-Apply through Bluffton's financial aid office.
-Contact Cathy Yoakam at 419-358-3276 with questions.
+Apply through Bluffton's financial aid office, 419-358-3276.

 Non-residential interns who withdraw prior to the first day of orientation are eligible for 100 percent refund of tuition and fees.
 For interns living on campus, refunds will be adjusted to cover the costs of apartment rental and meals while the intern was on campus.
 For interns withdrawing after the first day of orientation and prior to the completion of the internship, refunds will be handled on a case-by-case basis through the office of adult and graduate studies.